ssd-tutorials/sliding-navigation-jquery/README.md

-# sliding-navigation-jquery
+# Sliding navigation with jQuery and CSS
-Exercise files for the course Sliding navigation with jQuery and CSS
+Exercise files for the course **Sliding navigation with jQuery and CSS**